Arizona Nursing Colleges & Licenses | AZ

 The renewal fee is $160 |

-Nurse Practitioner (NP) Licenses in Arizona
+Nurse Practitioner (NP) Licensure in Arizona

 Licensing Authority | Eligibility & Details | Renewal Requirements |